|Student Union Policies

 Candidates are to campaign in a fair and respectable fashion, as defined by the Carleton University Human Rights Code.

-On January 7, 2013, after being denied official club certification by CUSA since November 2010, Carleton Lifeline registered to be a club with the Carleton University Students’ Association Clubs & Societies Office.
+On January 7, 2013, after being denied official club certification by CUSA since November 2010, Carleton Lifeline became registered asma club with the Carleton University Students’ Association Clubs & Societies Office.
 CUSA had decertified Carleton Lifeline in 2010, stripping this campus club of its status in November 2010 based solely on the group’s pro-life beliefs and opinions on abortion.
-During the 2011-2012 school year CUSA continued to deny Carleton Lifeline its official club status based on CUSA’s Discrimination on Campus Policy (see Section 3, above).
+During the 2011-2012 school year CUSA continued to deny Carleton Lifeline its official club status based on CUSA’s Discrimination on Campus Policy (see “Student Union Practices”, above).

-Since being ratified, Lifeline has held a number of events on campus and has not experienced any discrimination by Carleton University or by CUSA.
+Since being ratified in 2013, Lifeline has held a number of events on campus and has not experienced any discrimination by Carleton University or by CUSA.

-CUSA for its part also addressed this incident, calling an emergency meeting of CUSA Council, which approved a motion condemning the actions taken by Arun Smith:
+CUSA addressed this incident, calling an emergency meeting of CUSA Council, which approved a motion condemning the actions taken by Arun Smith:

 Whereas Arun Smith, as per his public Facebook confession, unduly destroyed the property of a CUSA-accredited group, Carleton Students for Liberty